 Step 1: Get a medical alert card or bracelet.
 Antibodies are the second leading cause of fatal reactions during blood transfusions.
 Always declare your antibodies to your health care providers for life.
 You can read more and get a free medical alert card here.

 Step 2: Start a notebook or binder.
-Keep all of your questions, notes, and results in it.
+Keep all of your questions, notes, and results in it so that you can discuss everything with your health team.
 There is a printable package you can download here.

 Step 3: Get your current blood levels.
 They will be called titers or quants.